scoroo/-oman-license-plate-mod/README.md

 ## 📦 Installation

 1. Download the `.zip` file from the [Releases](https://github.com/your-repo/releases) section
+2. Open the folder and take the file licenseplates_oman.zip
-2. Place it in your `BeamNG.drive/mods` folder
+3. Place it in your `BeamNG.drive/mods` folder
-3. Launch the game and activate the mod in the Mod Manager
+4. Launch the game and activate the mod in the Mod Manager
-4. Select your plate type via **Vehicle Config > License Plate Design**
+5. Select your plate type via **Vehicle Config > License Plate Design**

 ---